lwolf/lwolf.github.io/content/post/switching_to_istio_as_the_primary_ingress.md

 I’ve been following the news about [istio](https://istio.io/) since it’s first alpha release in 2017.
 I think this project has a great future, because it solves a lot of pain points in the microservice based architecture, like auth, observability, fault-injection, etc.

 But the fact is, I never actually tried it.
 Prior to v1.0 there were too many bugs and limitations to put it into production.
 So, when they finally released “production-ready” version I got quite exciting.
 It still took me a few months to find free time, but I finally gave it a try.

+​​I decided to start my experimentations with Istio not from the usual bookstore example, but by making it the main ingress controller, responsible for all the traffic, incoming to my cluster.
+Previously, I used ingress-nginx, more precisely I had 2 ingress-controllers: one exposed to the Internet and one for internal-only services.
+This post is about replacing both of them with Istio.

 ## Install